wantonsolutions/warm/presentation/008_out_of_order_maping_july_12_2021/README.md

 From the timeline charts it's obvious that with QP mapping turned on sequence numbers are arriving on a much larger spread than with the mapping turned off.
-Of particular note is that some packets are arriving with sequence number less than those that had already arrived when the mapping is turned on.
+Here each thread is given a different color, none are distinguished because they1 all run the same code.
+A value of 1 on the y axis represents a sequential sequence number.
+Greater than 1 is the arrival of a packet on the client with a gap between it, and the expected sequential sequence number Of particular note is that some packets are arriving with sequence number less than those that had already arrived when the mapping is turned on.
 These values are negative on the chart.
 I believe that these are causing issues on the NICs.
 With mapping turned off the range is between 1, where one is a sequential sequence number. and 5, which is when the gap between two successive packets is 5 sequence numbers.

-## No QP mapping CDF
+### No QP mapping CDF
 ![no_map_cdf](sequence_no_map.png)

-## QP mapping CDF
+### QP mapping CDF
 ![map_cdf](sequence_with_map.png)

 The CDF of these two experiments shows the magnitude of the packets that